Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #8 Every coin has two sides** ##
+*2024-02-16*

+Every coin has two sides, even for a sounding social reform like closing the gender pay gap in our societies.
+Policymakers around the world have tackled the gender inequality in pay by making [pay more transparent](https://www.ft.com/content/b6ba59f6-0027-4574-a46d-cc93390b4737).
+There are many ways you can go about it.
+Countries like Sweden and Finland make individual's pay publicly accessible and many American employers are required to post the pay bands in their job postings.
+While the pay transparency ensures that the employers do away with unfair compensation, it apparently curbs the pay of male employees to close the gap.
+Other risks of the pay transparency include lower productivity from male employees and other employees who now know that they are getting paid less than their peers.
+All of these issues stemming from the pay transparency are complementary to the necessary social reform.
+No social reform proceeds smoothly.
+There are always speed bumps and detours.
+But we will get there.

 ## **Blog #7 Commercial real estate (CRE) woes and WeWork legacy** ##
 *2024-02-14*